 Pluripotency is the capacity of single cells to generate all cell types of the animal.
 This cellular plasticity is the foundation of mammalian development.
 In the embryo pluripotency is short-lived, but in vitro pluripotent stem cells may be propagated without limit.
-Pluripotent stem cells may remain in a naive undifferentiated state while retaining the ability to differentiate into multiple cell lineages including the germline.
+Pluripotent stem cells may remain in a naive undifferentiated state while retaining the ability to differentiate into multiple cell lineages.
 Our aims are:

 - to understand the conditions required to capture pluripotency from the early embryo;

-- to define the regulatory network that confers broad developmental competence;
+- to define the regulatory network dynamics that confer broad developmental competence;

-- to elucidate and take control of the mechanisms that direct alternative cell fates.
+- to elucidate and take control of the mechanisms that direct different cell fates.

 We are currently recruiting for a Postdoctoral Research Fellow with expertise in molecular developmental and stem cell biology and for a Bioinformatician/Computational Biologist.